Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.3.2 The provider reviews incentive schemes to check for negative consequences such as fraud, customer mistreatment, aggressive sales, over-indebtedness, or high employee turnover.

 Incentive schemes should be revised annually.
 This should include a review for unintended social consequences.
-Incentive systems can sometimes lead to unintended consequences, encouraging employees to act in a way that has negative effects on clients or the provider.
+Incentive systems can sometimes lead to unintended consequences, encouraging employees to act in a way that has negative effects on clients and/or the provider.

 Scoring guidance